Societally Acceptable Codes of Good Practice and SOPs

 The Information Governance Task Force

 The i~HD governance team has examined multiple sources of good practice in governing the research use of health data, from projects such as EHR4CR, EMIF, TRANSFoRm, ETRIKS.
 An important governance starting point is the recently published Innovative Medicines Initiative Code of practice on the secondary use of medical data in European scientific research projects.
-The team have developed an overarching set of high-level principles and standard operating rules that bring together these project results, combining them with other relevant instruments developed within the informatics and bioinformatics communities.
+The team has developed an overarching set of high-level principles and standard operating rules that bring together these project results, combining them with other relevant instruments developed within the informatics and bioinformatics communities.
 These are now being finalised and will be initially adopted by the post-EHR4CR Champion Programme running the InSite Platform.

 Achievements during 2016